Ta13oo

-Ta13oo (stylized TA13OO and pronounced Taboo) is the third studio album by American rapper Denzel Curry.
+Ta13oo (stylized in all caps and pronounced Taboo) is the third studio album by American rapper Denzel Curry.
 It was released on July 27, 2018, through PH Recordings and distributed by Loma Vista Recordings.
 The album serves as the follow-up to Curry's second studio album, Imperial, released in 2016, and the 13 EP, released in 2017.
 Ta13oo features guest appearances from Twelve'len, GoldLink, Nyyjerya, JID, JPEGMafia, ZillaKami, and additional vocals by Billie Eilish.
 Production was handled by FnZ, DJ Dahi, Ronny J, Illmind, Charlie Heat, and Mickey de Grand IV, among others.

 Ta13oo was supported by five singles: "Sumo", "Percs", "Clout Cobain", "Vengeance", and "Black Balloons".
 The album received widespread acclaim from critics.

 Background

 In an interview with Zane Lowe, Denzel Curry described the structure of the album: "I was in a dark space when I was working on the dark part.
 I was tryna work on the light part when I was working toward my happiness."

 A statement accompanying the music video to "Clout Cobain" stated: "Across the three sections of Ta13oo, Denzel explores topics including molestation, the presidential election, fame, hatred, paranoia, revenge, love, the current state of music and personal tales of his own near-death experiences.
 Sonically, the album ranges just as widely as its subject matter, sounds of paranoia, fear of loss, brooding melancholy and mood swings straight from hell all find their way onto Ta13oo."